skgitprofile/DARPA-HybridMethods/docs/index.md

   employs techniques from data assimilation and machine learning to learn the correction for the coarse-resolution simulation with respect to high-resolution simulation.
 The application of this correction to coarse models improves their predictions and makes them comparable to the high-resolution counterpart.
 An additional goal is to develop methods that require minimal changes to the highly scalable HPC solvers.
+We are exploring the use of classical methods such as LSTM and recently developed operator learning methods, specifically
+   DeepONet.
 We are developing our methods by studying the reduced problem of Quasigeostrophic (QG) turbulence.
+The methods will then be employed on data from a full climate simulation using DOE Exascale Earth System Model (E3SM).

+## Links for code

-We are exploring the use of classical methods such as LSTM and recently developed operator learning methods, specifically DeepONet.
-The code and tutorials for employing DeepONet can be found
+Code and tutorials for employing DeepONet can be found
    <a href="https://deepxde.readthedocs.io/en/latest/"> here </a>.

-An important feature of our approach is that
-   the ML corrections are implemented in post-processing of data from coarse simulation rather than online.
-This requires no changes to the solver.
-The methods will then be employed on data from a full climate simulation using DOE Exascale Earth System Model (E3SM).
-The documentation for E3SM can be found
+Documentation for E3SM can be found
    <a href="https://e3sm.org/">here</a>.

 ## Links to data and documentation